direct-code-execution/ns-3-dce/doc/source/dce-kernel.rst

 Goal
 ====

-The goal of this work is to use the real implementation of the Linux Network Stack within the Simulation environnement furnished by |ns3|.
+The goal of this work is to use the real implementation of the Linux Network Stack within the Simulation environment furnished by |ns3|.

 Solution